Immerse yourself at Hyde Park BarracksBuy tickets

-A UNESCO World Heritage-listed site in the heart of historic Sydney, the Hyde Park Barracks is an extraordinary living record of early Australia.
-Originally built to house convicts, the barracks has also functioned as an immigration depot, asylum, law courts and government offices.
+A UNESCO World Heritage-listed site in the heart of historic Sydney, the Hyde Park Barracks is an extraordinary living record of early colonial Australia.
+Originally built to house convicts, the barracks has also served as an immigration depot, asylum, law courts and government offices.
 Today it is a cutting-edge museum.

 We acknowledge the traditional custodians of the Country on which the Hyde Park Barracks sits, the Gadigal people of the Eora Nation, and pay respect to Elders past, present and emerging.